hanfak/ShopOfHan/README.md

         - just need to change properties file to decide what to use (no commenting out)

 - Test http client
-- Update a product given a json
+- ~~Update a product given a json~~
     - use parse json to return jsonObject when unmarshalling  json
 - Update stock given productid and xml
 - Logger interfaece
 - Test wiring, factory for using stubs or database by using specific property file
 - delete specific stock given stock id and product id
-- Show all products
+- -Show all products-
+- show one stock given id
 - use wriemock and 3rd party service
 - refactor arg passed to use case to only needed not request
 - Validation for unmarshalling and /or domain objects